-Mr. McGinley nominated Steve Rudnianyn to be Chair.
-Mr. Marraffino seconded, and the motion passed unanimously.
+Mr. Odom elected Elton Holland as Chair.
+Mr. Herlihy seconded, and the motion passed unanimously.

-Mr. Rudnianyn nominated Richard McGinley to be Vice-Chair.
-Mr. Marraffino seconded, and the motion passed unanimously.
+Mr. Odom elected Nancy Smith as Vice-Chair.
+Ms. Shaffer seconded, and the motion passed unanimously.

-Item 3b.
-Fiscal Year 2019/20 - 2023/24 Transportation Improvement Program (TIP) Amendment
+Item 4b.
+FY 2019/20 - 2023/24 Transportation Improvement Program (TIP) Amendment

-Anton Schauerte presented and said per the request of the Florida Department of Transportation (FDOT), the following project was being amended to the fiscal year (FY) 2019 to 2023/2024 Transportation Improvement Program (TIP).
+Mr. Schauerte presented and said that per the request of the Florida Department of Transportation (FDOT), the following project was being amended to the fiscal year (FY) 2019 to 2023/2024 Transportation Improvement Program (TIP).